srsbiz/ActiveRecordServiceProvider/README.md

 ActiveRecordServiceProvider
 ===========================

-A PHP ActiveRecord ServiceProvider for Silex.
+A PHP ActiveRecord ServiceProvider for Silex 1.*.

 ## History